coastalwhite/intro-power-analysis/src/aes/capture.md

 target = cw.target(scope)
 ```

-Now in order to safely disconnect our *target* and *capture* board and we can
+Now in order to safely disconnect our *target* and *capture* board, and we can
 use the following two commands.

 ```python